ravidziv/academic-kickstart/content/authors/admin/_index.md

 ---

- In these days, I'm  research scientist at Intel.
-As part of my role I design and implement different Machine learning algorithms.

-I also do my PhD. in Computer Science and Neuroscience at the Hebrew University of Jerusalem at the Machine Learning Lab under supervision of Prof. Tali Tishby.
-My thesis is about learning, information and representations in deep neural networks.

-I did my B.A in Computer Science and Bioinformatics at Hebrew University of Jerusalem.
+ In these days, I'm a Ph.D. candidate under the supervision of Prof Naftali Tishby and Prof Haim Sompolinsky at the Hebrew University of Jerusalem.

-I'm did my final project at the Medical Image Processing Laboratory, which I developed Image Processing machine learning algorithms for automatic Identification and analyzes of MRI scans.
+During my Ph.D., I worked mostly on the connection of deep neural networks to information theory.
+I tried to develop a deeper understating of DNNs based on information theory and to implement it on large scale problems.

+In parallel with my Ph.D. studies, I also work as a researcher at the A.I. & data science research team of Intel's Advanced Analytics group.
+I worked on several projects and domains, including developing deep learning, computer vision, and sensory data solutions for healthcare, manufacturing, and marketing, for both internal and external uses.

+In the past, I also worked as a research student at Google Brain, CA, USA.
+In this position, I explored the generalization ability of DNNs using information theory tools, including applying them to google's products.

-I also develop some projects for Wikimedia foundation (mostly Wikipedia) like developing OCR and advanced editing abilities.
+I also develop some projects for the Wikimedia Foundation (mostly Wikipedia), like developing OCR and advanced editing abilities.

+I did my B.A. in Computer Science and Bioinformatics at the Hebrew University of Jerusalem.

-When I have a free time I volunteer as web developer at The Public Knowledge Workshop, in several projects.
+When I have free time, I volunteer as a web developer at The Public Knowledge Workshop, in several projects.

-I especially interesting in machine learning and artificial intelligence, information, Brain- Machine interface and Open Source projects.
+I am primarily interested in machine learning and artificial intelligence, information theory, computational neuroscience models, and Open Source projects.

+And I also love basketball...